Parineeta (2005 film)

 Parineeta primarily revolves around the lead characters, Lalita and Shekhar.
 Since childhood, Shekhar and Lalita have been friends and slowly this friendship blossoms into love.
 A series of misunderstandings surface and they are separated due to the conniving schemes of Shekhar's father.
 The plot deepens with the arrival of Girish, who supports Lalita's family.
 Eventually, Shekhar's love defies his father's greed and he seeks out Lalita.

-Parineeta released on 10 June 2005, and despite pre-release inhibitions, it proved to be a commercial success at the box office, grossing ₹32.63 crore worldwide.
+Parineeta was released on 10 June 2005, and despite pre-release inhibitions, it proved to be a commercial success at the box office, grossing ₹32.63 crore worldwide.
 It received positive reviews upon release, with praise for its screenplay, soundtrack, production design, costumes and performances of the cast; however its pacing and climax received criticism.
 It was showcased at several international film festivals.

 At the 53rd National Film Awards, Parineeta won Best Debut Film of a Director (Sarkar).
-At the 51st Filmfare Awards, the film received a leading 13 nominations, including Best Film, Best Director (Sarkar), Best Actor (Khan) and Best Actress (Balan) and Best Supporting Actor (Dutt), and won 4 awards, including Best Female Debut (Balan).
+At the 51st Filmfare Awards, the film received a leading 13 nominations, including Best Film, Best Director (Sarkar), Best Actor (Khan), Best Actress (Balan), and Best Supporting Actor (Dutt), and won 4 awards, including Best Female Debut (Balan).